BME1478H/course-info/README.md

 This course is offered by the Institute of Biomaterials and BiomedicalEngineering ([course descriptions page](https://ibbme.utoronto.ca/current-students/course-calendar/course-descriptions/)) at the University of Toronto.
+It is intended for graduate students from different backgrounds who have entered the Neuromodulation/Neuroscience/Biomedical engineering program.

 ## Course description